Marital Status Change - Human Resources at Ohio State

 In any marital change, documentation will be required:

 - After enrolling a new spouse, you must verify their eligibility for coverage under the Ohio State health plans.
-A verification packet from Xerox HR Solutions will be mailed to your home address.
+A verification packet will be mailed to your home address.
 Please follow the instructions in the packet and submit the required documentation by the due date to avoid losing this coverage.

 - When removing an ex-spouse from your health plans, documentation of your divorce will be requested.